 Our goal is to minister through holistic outreach to bring Christ to the unreached Sakalava people of Nosy Be, Madagascar.
 We are working with a larger team in and around the village of Ambatozavavy in southeast Nosy Be.
 Ministry began in this area in 2013 with an AIM TIMO team.
 As a result of that team, a small Sakalava church has been birthed in the area!

 Two units from our team live and serve in the village of Ambatozavavy.
-The main ministries happening are a Sakalava Bible Translation project, the Sakalava Music Project, and discipleship through weekly worship gatherings and Bible studies.
+The main ministries happening are a Sakalava Bible Translation project, the Sakalava Music Project, the artisan project, Mama Vao Vao, and discipleship through weekly worship gatherings.
 A third family lives north of Ambatozavavy in the village on Andrafia.
 Their aim is to spread current ministries to this area of the island.

 Translation.
 Currently there is no translation of the Bible in the Sakalava dialect.
 The only full Bible translation in Madagascar is in the official dialect, which is drastically different than the Sakalava dialect.
 Rosina is working with fellow Sakalava people to translate portions of the Bible into the dialect.
 Sections that have been completed are already being studied in the local Bible Studies.